ubirch/example-esp32/README.md

 msgpack_sbuffer_free(sbuf);
 ```

-## creating message
+### Message creation

-After the public key is registered in the backend, the message transmission can take place.
+After the public key is registered in the backend, messages for sensor values can be created and transmitted,
+like in the example from [create_message](main/ubirch-proto-http.h)

 ```C
 // create buffer, writer, ubirch protocol context and packer